 The sizes will fit most girls and women.
 Even though the smallest listed size is 5.5 inches, it's ok to buy gloves that are a little big.
 Sometimes that's the better option.

-Like the Bear KompleX hand grips, these hand grips are well made and durable.
+Like the Bear KompleX, these grips are well made and durable.
 We had no problems with tearing or broken seams.
 The wrist strap is comfortable and doesn't dig in.
 The dowel is a positive and a negative.
-Not everyone is comfortable with a dowel and it can make it difficult to use the hand grips for other types of exercise.
-These hand grips are specialized for uneven bars and they’re best kept for that skill.
+Not everyone is comfortable with a dowel and it can make it difficult for other types of exercise.
+However, these grips are specialized for uneven bars and best kept for that skill.

 3. Gibson Athletic Double Buckle Just Right Uneven Bar Grips

-Another brand with uneven bar hand grips with dowels is Gibson.
-These two hole leather grips aren't as popular as the Reisport hand grips, but they are worth trying.
+Another brand that is popular is the Gibson Athletic.
+These two hole leather grips aren't as popular as the Reisport, but they are worth trying.
 While the Reisport grips are made in Switzerland, these grips are made in the USA.

-The double buckle closure is tricky to put on by yourself, but once the hand grips are on there's no slipping.
+The double buckle closure is tricky to put on by yourself, but once the grips are on, there's no slipping.
 While Velcro might be tempting, buckles are more secure.

-Like most leather products, these hand grips require some breaking in.
+Like most leather products, these grips require some breaking in.
 Once they're broken in, they are very flexible and comfortable.
 The wrist straps won't dig into your wrists and the holes are well placed.
-As with most hand grips, some adjustment is required to get the right fit.
+As with most models, some adjustment is required to get the right fit.
 That includes increasing the size of the finger holes to fit your fingers as needed.

 We chose these gloves because of comfort and durability.
 Because of the dowel, they are primarily useful for uneven bars.
 There was no ripping and the seams are well sewn.
 Once they are adjusted to be the right size and are broken in, they feel great.
 They're soft and strong at the same time.
-Expect to get excellent grip with these hand grips.
+Expect to experience an excellent grip with these model.

 If you don't like having to adjust the size of the finger holes in your hand grips, these are a good option.
 If you're looking for a perfect fit, look elsewhere.
 The finger holes are large rectangles.
 That means they fit all sizes of fingers, but they don't fit snugly.

-One issue with these hand grips is that the wrist strap can dig into your wrist.
+One issue is that the wrist strap can dig into your wrist.
 Still, it's better that going without hand grips and if you're on a tight budget, these will work for you.
 We selected them because of the quality to price ratio.
-For the price, they’re good hand grips.

-5. Beginner Soft Hook and Loop Gymnastics Grips - Best Gymnastics Grips for Kids
+5. Beginner Soft Hook and Loop - Best for Kids

-The Venus grips are great for small hands, but they craftsmanship isn't as good as it is with the Bear KompleX hand grips.
+The Venus grips are great for small hands, but they craftsmanship isn't as good as it is with the Bear KompleX.
 Bear KompleX uses triple stitching.
 These are ok, but watch the seams and for signs of wear.
 They can tear if you use them a lot.

 The Velcro closure is easy to fasten and remove without help.
 The finger holes are adequate for most hands.
 They are actually round, unlike the WODFitters hand grips which are rectangular and less comfortable.

 We think these hand grips are great for young gymnasts with small hands.
 As soon as they are big enough for another brand, we recommend making the switch.
-Otherwise, these are good gymnastics grips for bars if your gymnasts are very young.
+Otherwise, these are good gymnastics bars grips if your gymnasts are very young.

-Before shopping for hand grips, measure your hand from the base of your middle finger to the base of your palm.
+Before shopping for the best gymnastics grips for uneven bars, measure your hand from the base of your middle finger to the base of your palm.